esbenp/esbenp.github.io/_posts/2016-04-15-modern-rest-api-laravel-part-2.markdown

 <p>
   So we pass along the resource control options to the service so it can pass it along to the repository.
 If your repositories extend my
-  <a href="https://github.com/esbenp/eloquent">Eloquent repository</a> it will already
+  <a href="https://github.com/esbenp/genie">Eloquent repository base class Genie</a> it will already
   have the helper functions build-in needed to use the resource options.
 </p>